Darkley killings: Attack

 On the evening of Sunday 20 November, about sixty people were attending a church service at Mountain Lodge Pentecostal Church.
 The small, isolated wooden church was outside the village of Darkley, near the border with the Republic of Ireland and several miles from Armagh.
-As the service began, three masked gunmen arrived, at least one of whom was armed with a Ruger semi-automatic rifle and opened fire on those standing in the entrance.
+As the service began, three masked gunmen arrived, at least one of whom was armed with a Ruger semi-automatic rifle, and opened fire on those standing at the entrance.
 Three church elders were killed: Harold Browne (59), Victor Cunningham (39) and David Wilson (44).
 The fatally wounded Wilson staggered into the service, where he collapsed and died.
 The gunmen then stood outside the building and sprayed it with bullets, wounding a further seven people, before fleeing in a car.
 The service was being tape-recorded when the attack took place.
-On the tape, the congregation can be heard singing the hymn, "Are You Washed in the Blood of the Lamb", followed by the sound of gunfire.
+On the cassette tape, the congregation can be heard singing the hymn "Are You Washed in the Blood?", followed by the sound of gunfire.
 All of the victims were Protestant civilians.